moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/rate_limiting_simplification/_index.md

 - The catalog can be pumped into documentation and published.
 Changes here will be reflected in docs and streamline the documentation process, creating more transparency for users and keeping documentation up to date.
 - We are not rewriting throttling functionality, and will keep our defense in depth model of rate limiting at different layers of the product.
 - We can build this to enable customisation of rate limits per namespace / project / user / customer.
+- This paves the way for making it easier for support to identify which limit a customer is hitting: because all limits are defined in a single place, we could let the application advertise an identifier of the rule that is causing the request to be limited.

 ### Cons

-- This does not directly solve the problem of easier triaging for support when a customer is throttled.
 - Not all application rate limiting configuration is currently exposed via an API.
 We will need to work with product / backend engineers to implement the Application level changes.
-- No obvious way to enforce use of this Rate Limiting Interface as new services are created for GitLab.com.

 ## Considerations

 ### Is the scope of this the existing GitLab.com or Cells?

 Both!
 Anything we create needs to support making management of rate limiting simple across the existing GitLab.com and the Cells architecture, as it's likely they will run in parallel for the duration of these improvements, and we don't want to limit ourselves to only making improvements for the future.

+Improvements to support the configuration of using actors such as customers, organisations, and namespaces will be essential to ensure any improvements made to rate limiting configuration will work across Cells.

 ### Setting Cloudflare Rate Limits